Enhance your studies with skills and knowledge in writing and communication by choosing the writing, rhetoric & communication minor.

-The skills you'll develop as an English major are essential in today's competitive job market and can lead to rewarding careers in communications, editing, journalism, public relations, social media, technical writing, web publishing, writing for general and specialized audiences, and many other areas.
+The skills you'll develop as an English & Communication minor are essential in today's competitive job market and can lead to rewarding careers in communications, editing, journalism, public relations, social media, technical writing, web publishing, writing for general and specialized audiences, and many other areas.
 You'll also be prepared for graduate study across many disciplines, such as creative and professional writing, education, law, and library/information science.

 Jacob Miller 16' represented UMass Dartmouth students on the UMass Board of Trustees, which acts as the main policy-making body for the UMass System.

 Graduate School Placements